Spend your first 5 minutes with God

 READ TODAY’S TEACHING

-with this six-week study — starting September 1 in the FREE First 5 mobile app.
+A five-week study beginning October 27 in the free First 5 mobile app.

 Can I be Honest?
 Study Guide